5 Life-Changing Facts about Your Drug Charges in Wisconsin

 A possession charge is not always “just” a misdemeanor charge.
 Many drug possession charges can be felonies.
 However, there is usually a world of difference between penalties, both now and in the future, of what a narcotics delivery, possession of a controlled substance with intent to distribute, or some other form of drug dealing charge will carry in Wisconsin.

-2. Marijuana may become legal in the future, but that probably will not help your drug dealing case now.
+2. Marijuana may become legal in the future, but that probably will not save you from fines & penalties in your drug dealing case now.

 Yes, we all know marijuana is becoming legal in some states.
 We also know that marijuana has a broad social acceptance in many areas, both around the state and country.